 Nicole was really impressed with the zoom lens on this camera.
 Because the this lens is so fast (F1.8 to F2.8), and the high ISO capability is so good, the zoom lens is actually very usable.
 On many other cameras you really can't use the zoom very effectively underwater because the shots will come out blurry.
 Since Nicole does not dive down, she zooms, and it worked great.

 One setting change that we made in the Maldives was to turn on Servo Auto-Focus mode in menu.
 This greatly decreased blurry fish pictures.
 Basically with this on the camera tracks the movement of the fish and continuously auto-focuses on it.
-It works great.
+It worked great.
+And if we are in underwater mode we set the focusing option to "Quick", which does a better job at stopping fish motion.

 What We Did Not Like About The Canon G7X For Snorkeling?